LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Benchmarking Results

-For the direct code generation setting, we test a range of models spanning multiple providers, including DeepSeek (V3, R1), OpenAI (GPT-4o, o4-mini), Gemini (1.5, 2.5), Claude (3, 3.5).
-Each model receives the same prompt structure, tool descriptions, and structured input data, and is tasked with generating executable Python code that satisfies the constraints specified in each query.
+For the direct prompting setup, we test a range of models spanning multiple providers, including DeepSeek (V3, R1), OpenAI (GPT-4o, o4-mini), Gemini (1.5, 2.5), and Claude (3, 3.5).
+Each model receives the same prompt structure, tool descriptions, and structured input data, and is tasked with generating executable Python code that satisfies the constraints specified in each query and outputs a list of candidate locations.
 Notably, we cover both general and reasoning models of each LLM family, to assess whether such advertised reasoning capabilities lead to improved performance in real-world structured, constraint-driven reasoning tasks.
 For the ReAct and Reflexion frameworks, we focus our evaluation on OpenAI’s GPT-4o model.
-This setup allows us to examine the benefits of iterative reasoning, tool chaining, and self-correction over single-shot code generation approaches.
+This setup allows us to examine the benefits of iterative reasoning, tool chaining, and self-correction over single-shot prompting approaches.